rsbbrs/RenEngine/README.md

 action is necessary, the engine will handle closing all of its components, (unless you dynamically allocated the engine, in which case you can call `delete`).

+Using xmake, you can run the code using the command `xmake run main`.

 ## Engine API
 This section contains documentation for the API functions the engine provides.